shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-reporting.md

 ---
 title: Network Reporting
-description: The article covers network reports that offer a broad business overview by facilitating reporting across multiple advertisers and/or publishers, providing a global perspective on the company's network performance. ms.date: 10/28/2023
+description: The article explores network reports that provide a comprehensive business overview by facilitating cross-advertiser and cross-publisher reporting. ms.date: 10/28/2023
 ---